Radeon: Graphics processor generations

 Early generations were identified with a number and major/minor alphabetic prefix.
 Later generations were assigned code names.
 New or heavily redesigned architectures have a prefix of R (e.g., R300 or R600) while slight modifications are indicated by the RV prefix (e.g., RV370 or RV635).

 The first derivative architecture, RV200, did not follow the scheme used by later parts.

 Fixed-pipeline family

 R100/RV200

 The Radeon, first introduced in 2000, was ATI's first graphics processor to be fully DirectX 7 compliant.
 R100 brought with it large gains in bandwidth and fill-rate efficiency through the new HyperZ technology.

 The RV200 was a die-shrink of the former R100 with some core logic tweaks for clockspeed, introduced in 2002.
 The only release in this generation was the Radeon 7500, which introduced little in the way of new features but offered substantial performance improvements over its predecessors.

 R200

 ATI's second generation Radeon included a sophisticated pixel shader architecture.
 This chipset implemented Microsoft's pixel shader 1.4 specification for the first time.

-Its performance relative to competitors was widely perceived as weak, and subsequent revisions of this generation were cancelled in order to focus on development of the next generation.
+Its performance relative to competitors was widely perceived as weak, and subsequent revisions of this generation were cancelled to focus on development of the next generation.